yogesh080/Basic/README.md

 	creating a object of child class using refference of parent class;
 downcasting :
 	creating a object of parent class using refference of child class;

+Generic-
+	public int GenericFun<T>(T value)  -   Here T is the data type int , string, bool , decimal etc which we provide so that our coding become easier to use

+REGEX - Patterns or Regular expressions are special characters which help search data, matching complex patterns.
+Regular expressions are shortened as 'regexp' or 'regex’.

+.NET Reflection makes it possible to View Information at Runtime, without knowing at Compile Time:
+• Inspect classes,
+• Inspect interfaces,
+• Inspects fields and
+• Inspect methods
+example - Using System.Object.GetType()

+DATA Structures- Linear(linkedlist,stacks and qeous) and non-linear(tree and graph are used in Non-Linear)

+Collections - framework that provides readymade classes using interfaces to store and manipulate group of objects.